download

 fotor_2023-6-1_12_53_52.jpeg

 Reasonable targets are a fourth and fifth place on the grid and a podium at the end of the race.
 Free practice on Saturday morning will be decisive for finding the best set-up for qualifying and the race.
 Michael Schumacher reached the highest speed, 321 km/h, but complained of grip problems especially at Turn 8.
-Both drivers had warned on the eve of the race that the circuit of Hockenheim is not ideal for the characteristics of the F2003-GA (and neither is that of Budapest, where it will be raced on Sunday 24 August 2003).
+Both drivers had warned on the eve of the race that the circuit of Hockenheim is not ideal for the characteristics of the F2003-GA (and neither is that of Budapest, where it will be raced on Sunday, August 24, 2003).
 And the points to defend are few.
 Michael Schumacher does not have a precise diagnosis, and if he does he keeps it to himself.
-He reports that he has not made any serious mistakes, that he has found the track dirty, that he can improve the set up, that he remains optimistic because in the morning free practice with a full tank of petrol the behaviour of the car was positive.
+He reports that he has not made any serious mistake, that he has found the track dirty, that he can improve the set up, that he remains optimistic because in the morning free practice with a full tank of fuel the behaviour of the car was positive.

 "Our opponents are strong on the single lap".